curv3d/curv/docs/v-rep/Volume_Data.rst

 Efficient Raycasting
-  If the VDS is the top level shape in a scene, there is an efficient algorithm for raycasting the shape in real time on a GPU.
+  If the VDS is the top level shape in a scene, there is an efficient shortcut for raycasting the shape in real time on a GPU.

 Global SDF
   The VDS has a Signed Distance Field (SDF) that is defined at all points in 3D space.